France intercepts Russia-bound cargo ship ‘Baltic Leader’ in the English Channel

-The ship carrying cars was suspected of belonging to a firm targeted by EU sanctions
+The ship has been suspected of belonging to a firm targeted by EU sanctions after the invasion of Ukraine

 The French navy has intercepted a Russian cargo ship in the English Channel that was bound for Saint Petersburg, the BBC has reported.

-French officials told the broadcaster that the ship was intercepted in line with new European Union sanctions imposed on Russian entities and individuals after Vladimir Putin launched an invasion of Ukraine on Thursday.
+French officials told the broadcaster that the ship was intercepted according to new European Union sanctions imposed on Russian entities and individuals after Vladimir Putin launched an invasion of Ukraine.

-The ship ‘Baltic Leader’ has been redirected to a port in Boulogne-Sur-Mer, the BBC added.
+The ship, named ‘Baltic Leader’, had been stopped in Honfleur, in the Normandy region of northern France, and has been “escorted” to a port in Boulogne-Sur-Mer, the BBC added citing an official.

-It was scheduled to reach St Petersburg on 3 March, according to a cargo vessel tracking website.
+The 22-year-old vessel was scheduled to reach St Petersburg on 3 March, according to a cargo ship tracking website, after having set sail from Rouen, in Normandy.

-An anonymous official reportedly said: “A 127 meters long Russia cargo ship called the ‘Baltic Leader’ transporting cars has been intercepted overnight by the French Navy in the Channel and escorted to the Port of Boulogne-Sur-Mer in Northern France.
+An official told the BBC: “A 127 meters long Russia cargo ship called the ‘Baltic Leader’ transporting cars has been intercepted overnight by the French Navy in the Channel and escorted to the Port of Boulogne-Sur-Mer in Northern France.

 “It has been taken to the French port after a request by the French government because it is suspected of belonging to a company targeted by EU sanctions against Moscow.

-“French boarder forces are currently investigating the cargo ship.
+“French border forces are currently investigating the cargo ship.
 Crew aboard the ‘Baltic Leader’ has been cooperating with French authorities.”

+Captain Veronique Magnin, regional communication officer for the maritime prefecture, said the ship was diverted to Boulogne-sur-Mer between 3 and 4am local time on Saturday 26 February.

+She said it appeared to be the first such action in the English Channel after the French government had given maritime officials the power to intercept vessels suspected of contravening the sanctions.

+The customs officials’ investigation into whether the ship is linked to a sanctioned company could take up to 48 hours.

-Russia’s embassy in Paris is requesting that the French authorities explain why the ship was seized, according to Russian news agency RIA.
+The Russian embassy in Paris is requesting that the French authorities explain why the ship was seized, according to Russian news agency RIA.

+Sanctions have been imposed by the EU, the UK, Canada and the US on a number of Russian entities and individuals linked to the Kremlin, following Russia’s invasion of its neighbour on Thursday.

+The sanctioned individuals include Russian president Vladimir Putin and foreign minister Sergei Lavrov.

 Register for free to continue reading